vstinner/cpython_core_tutorial/core_developer.rst

 * Adjust Python version, component, bug type, etc.
 * Rewrite the issue title if needed
 * Close duplicated bugs as DUPLICATE
-* Close irrevelant bugs as NOTABUG
+* Close irrelevant bugs as NOTABUG

 Nice to have, but not a strong requirement: